hoostus/beancount-ynab5/README.md

 Token and provide it to the importer on the command line with the **--ynab-token** option.

+## Notes on running it.

+You don't actually have to specify a beancount file, it is optional.
+If no beancount file is provided, this is equivalent to an empty beancount file.

+If you have multiple budgets in YNAB, you *must* specify which one to use.
+If you only have a single budget, then this parameter can be omitted.

 ## Get a Personal Access Token for your YNAB account.

 Instructions on how to do this are on [YNAB's API website.](https://api.youneedabudget.com/)